LucieLuS/Civilwar_onset_contageous/README.md

 Date range: 3/18/2013 - 4/18/2013
 Location: Africa

 Newsbanks's results: South Africa (29), Kenya (5), Zimbabwe (3), Uganda (2).
 Notice there is no Congo's news article here!
 I checked Congo's collection starts later than 2013.

 Then I identified "Le Potentiel" is the leading daily newspaper in DR Congo.
 No news about the civil war in 2013.
 Only "La course à l'OIF - L'économie est au cÅ“ur des préoccupations des Etats [analysis]" that show up in both Nexis Unis and Newsbank.

-If I search the territory's name (Katanga) on Nexis Unis in "Le Potentiel," 78 results show up.
-Language barrier is a thing.
+On Nexis Unis, if I search the territory's name "Katanga" on Nexis Unis withiin the newspaper "Le Potentiel," 78 results show up.
+If I search "Katanga AND guerre," 17 results -- much better.
+Then we need to use google translation.